Parents are always SO excited when their baby can finally start eating solid food for the first time.

 You won’t be all over the place trying to find a solution!
 So just breathe.

 2. How to Start Feeding Your Baby Finger Foods

 First-time parents don’t usually know HOW and WHERE to start when it comes to feeding finger foods.

 - What should I feed?

 And believe me, the questions don’t end there.

 Indeed, the first time is always such a challenge and often a crucial stage.
 In time, you’ll get used to the whole process and even establish your rhythm.

 I’ve listed some of the best tips I can give you to help make your baby comfortable with eating finger foods.

 Before you even give finger foods, make sure they’re comfortable with their position.

-We recommend sitting your baby on a high chair or booster seat that provides great support for their hips.
+I recommend sitting your baby on a high chair or booster seat that provides great support for their hips.